 In this study, we examined the total lateral roots (LR) length response of the whole roots system.
-However, this measurement depends on two main visible parameters that are LRs elongation and emergence rates; the former partly depending on the LRs initiation rates (6).
-Then, our aim was to determine whether the regulation of LRs growth was due to the same or different LR parameters.
+However, this measurement depends on two main visible parameters that are LRs elongation and emergence rates; the former partly depending on the LRs initiation rates (6).Our aim was to determine whether the regulation of LRs growth was due to the same or different LR parameters.
 Moreover, as the root system was well developed at the day of the transfer in the split-root treatment plates (d=0) (Fig. S2A), our reasoning was that the strategy to adapt the morphology to the environment was different along the root depending on its status at d=0.
 Therefore, each root has been virtually divided in 3 parts: part 1 (P1) which already displayed visible LRs at d=0, part 2 (P2) which displayed none visible LR at d=0 and part 3 (P3) which is the newly developed root part (Fig. S2A).
 Then, we examined the LRs length and density in these 3 virtual parts and on days 2 to 4 (Fig. S2B).

 We observed that the stimulation of the LRs growth in the Sp.NO3 and C.KCl compartments were explained by the stimulation of the same visible parameters along the primary root.
-Indeed, in the older part of the root, the plant reacts by increasing the LRs elongation (P1-Mean LR length; Fig. S2B) and in the middle part, an increase of the emerged LRs number (P2-Mean LR density; Fig. S2B).
-In the new part, the increase of the emerged LRs number is only observed in the Sp.NO3 compartment (P3-Mean LR density; Fig. S2B).
-However, the dynamic of LRs emergence in the C.KCl compartment between days 3 and 4, suggests that this parameter is also stimulated in this compartment but will likely become significant later (Fig. S2B).
+Indeed, in the older part of the root, the plant reacts by increasing the LR elongation (P1-Mean LR length; Fig. S2B) and in the middle part, an increase of the emerged LR number (P2-Mean LR density; Fig. S2B).
+In the new part, the increase of the emerged LR number is observed only in the Sp.NO3 compartment (P3-Mean LR density; Fig. S2B).
+However, the rapidity of LR emergence in the C.KCl compartment between days 3 and 4 suggests that this parameter is also stimulated in this compartment and will likely become significant later (Fig. S2B).

-In order to determine whether the regulation of LRs density in P2 is due to a modification of the level of LRs initiation or emergence per se, we measured the LRs initiation/pre-emerged density (LRs from stage I to VII according to (7)) on days 2 and 4, using the CYCB1::GUS line (Fig. S2B).
-First, we checked that the transgenic line displayed the stimulation of LRs density in the Sp.NO3 and C.KCl compartments as we previously observed in wild-type (Fig. S2B).
+In order to determine whether the regulation of LR density in P2 is due to a modification of the level of LR initiation or emergence per se, we measured the LRs initiation/pre-emerged density (LRs from stage I to VII according to (7)) on days 2 and 4, using the CYCB1::GUS line (Fig. S2B).
+First, we checked that the transgenic line displayed the stimulation of LR density in the Sp.NO3 and C.KCl compartments as we previously observed in wild-type (Fig. S2B).

-On day 2, we observed that the LRs initiation density was lower in the C.NO3 compartment than in others compartments (Fig. S2B).
-The repression of LRs density at day 4 seemed partly due to a repression of the LRs initiation rate in this compartment whereas the repression of LRs density for Sp.KCl roots was likely the result of the repression of the emergence rate.
+On day 2, we observed that the LR initiation density was lower in the C.NO3 compartment than in other compartments (Fig. S2B).
+The repression of LR density at day 4 seemed partly due to a repression of the LRs initiation rate in this compartment whereas the repression of LRs density for Sp.KCl roots was likely the result of the repression of the emergence rate.
 This result suggests a specificity of the signaling beyond the C.NO3 and Sp.KCl repression.

 On day 4, we observed that the initiation density was higher in the Sp.NO3 compared to the C.KCl compartment (Fig. S2B).
-Then, this result indicates that the LRs proliferation in the Sp.NO3 is also followed by a higher stimulation of the LR initiation rates whereas in the C.KCl compartment this parameter is probably not stimulated due to a limitation of energy.
-The reallocation of the resources to the roots seemed more dedicated to the emergence and elongation of LRs in the newer part of the primary root exploring for new area (P3- Fig. S2B).
-This behavior would be another illustration of the plant strategies to optimize soil exploration and then nutrients uptake.
+This result indicates that the LRs proliferation in the Sp.NO3 is also followed by a higher stimulation of the LR initiation rates whereas in the C.KCl compartment this parameter is probably not stimulated due to a limitation of energy.
+The allocation of the resources to the roots appeared to be dedicated to the emergence and elongation of LR in the newer part of the primary root exploring for new area (P3- Fig. S2B).
+This behavior would be another illustration of the plant’s strategies to optimize soil exploration and then nutrients uptake.